MarkAdell/my_articles/self_joins_practical_examle/README.md

 To the untrained eye, this query might look intimidating, but it's actually quite simple.
 Let's break it down.

 We performed a LEFT JOIN on the `customer_events` table (a) with itself (b).
 This retrieves all rows from the left table (a) along with their matching rows from the right table (b) based on the specified join conditions.

-Rows from the right table (b) will have `NULL` values for unmatched rows, meaning that there are no subsequent `'created_order'` events for the same customer.
-We want to include these rows only and exclude the rest, and that is what the `b.customer_id IS NULL` condition does.
+In the right side, all columns will be `NULL` if there are no subsequent `'created_order'` event for the customer on the left side, and will have values otherwise.
+We use the `b.customer_id IS NULL` condition to only get customers where there are no subsequent `'created_order'` event.

 Query Output: